Ryan McGinley: Work

 As a student at Parsons, McGinley began experimenting with photography.
 In 1999, he put these early images together in a handmade, self-published book called The Kids Are Alright, titled after a film about The Who.
-McGinley had his first public exhibition in 2000 at 420 West Broadway in Manhattan in a DIY opening.
+He had his first public exhibition in 2000 at 420 West Broadway in Manhattan in a DIY opening.
 One copy of The Kids Are Alright was given to scholar and curator Sylvia Wolf, who later organized McGinley's solo exhibition at the Whitney.
-In an essay about McGinley, Wolf wrote, "The skateboarders, musicians, graffiti artists and gay people in Mr. McGinley's early work 'know what it means to be photographed. [...]
+In an essay about McGinley, Wolf wrote, "The skateboarders, musicians, graffiti artists and gay people in Mr. McGinley's early work 'know what it means to be photographed.[...]
 His subjects are performing for the camera and exploring themselves with an acute self-awareness that is decidedly contemporary.
 They are savvy about visual culture, acutely aware of how identity can be not only communicated but created.
 They are willing collaborators."
 While he was a student at Parsons, McGinley was also the acting photo editor at Vice magazine from 2000 to 2002.

 McGinley has been long time friends with fellow Lower Manhattan artists Dan Colen and the late Dash Snow.
 McGinley said of Snow, "I guess I get obsessed with people, and I really became fascinated by Dash."

 Ariel Levy, writing in New York magazine about McGinley's friend and collaborator, Snow, said, "People fall in love with McGinleyʼs work because it tells a story about liberation and hedonism: Where Goldin and Larry Clark were saying something painful and anxiety producing about Kids and what happens when they take drugs and have sex in an ungoverned urban underworld, McGinley started out announcing that 'The Kids Are Alright,' fantastic, really, and suggested that a gleeful, unfettered subculture was just around the corner—'still'—if only you knew where to look."